Karbovanets/papers/POWS4.md

 The first rule will allow smaller stake deposits to be locked, but for a longer period thus stimulating a larger stakes.
 At the any arbitrary interval of time, the same part of all mined coins will still be used in mining.

-The second rule also encourages mining with large collateral stake, as the difficulty is much lower in this case.
+The second rule also encourages mining with large collateral stake, as the difficulty for the miner is much lower in this case.

 The third rule enhances the protection against 51%-attacks using only the large mining facilities without significant deposits of collateral stakes.

 Generally, as large stakes are stimulated, additional obstacles are created for 51% attacks, since reorganization into a certain number of blocks will require a rather large amount of coins for cumulative stake.
 We expect that at any point in the period of, for example, 10 blocks, there will be locked a significant amount of coins, at least a few blocks at that interval will contain the stake that will be close to a maximum effective value of about 200 thousand coins, so an attack will require to lock at least that sum in collateral.
 Thus we estimate several hundred thousand of coins required for 10 blocks reorganization attack, which we deem to be substantial protection against such attacks.

-In addition, the reward for mined blocks with a small stake will be locked for a long time together with stake, which also diminishes the attractiveness of such mining, leaving it as an emergency Plan B.
+In addition, the reward for mined blocks with a small stake will be locked for a long time together with stake, which also diminishes the attractiveness of such mining, leaving it as an emergency measure.

 The maximum term of stake deposit means that there will be minimum stake amount, which can be calculated from that term.